 Reynisfjara Black Sand Beach

-Reynisfjara is a black sand beach found between the village of Vik and Dyrholaey promontory, roughly 112 miles (180 km) away from Reykjavik.
-Reynisfjara is an excellent example of the volcanic shorelines that so characterize Iceland’s coasts, making it one of the most popular stop-off points for sightseeing tours along the South Coast.
+Reynisfjara is a black sand beach found between the village of Vik and Dyrholaey Peninsula, roughly 112 miles (180 km) away from Reykjavik.
+Known for its striking volcanic coastline, it's become one of the most popular stop-off points for sightseeing tours along the South Coast.

-Of particular note is the 49-foot (15-meter) high rock stacks, Reynisdrangar, which protrude from the ocean just off the coastline.
-Over the years, there has been much folklore surrounding Reynisdrangar; some claim then to be the petrified remains of three trolls, frozen solid in the sunlight as they attempted to pull a boat from the water.
+Of particular note are the 49-foot (15-meter) high rock stacks, Reynisdrangar, which rise from the ocean just off the coastline.
+Over the years, much folklore has surrounded Reynisdrangar.
+Some claim them to be the petrified remains of three trolls, frozen solid in the sunlight as they attempted to pull a boat from the water.
+Others believe it is the frozen imprint of a long-lost, three-masted ship.

 Reynisfjara beach is a breathtaking destination, but it’s important to approach it with caution.
 The beach is known for its powerful and unpredictable waves, often referred to as “Sneaker Waves” or “Rogue Waves,” which can suddenly surge up the shore.